-Liftin’ lets you track your sets and your reps with just a few taps, so you pay attention to your workout and not your Apple Watch or iPhone.
+Liftin’ lets you track your sets and reps with just a few taps, so you pay attention to your workout, not your Apple Watch or iPhone.

-Liftin’ offers a free and a paid subscription.
+Liftin’ offers a free and paid subscription.
 With the free version, you can track up to five workouts per month.
-Or upgrade to the Liftin’ premium plan, for just $24.99 per year.
+Or upgrade to the Liftin’ premium plan for just $24.99 per year.
 A pretty good deal!

 - Offers simple weight lifting tracking